monarch-initiative/phenogrid/README.md

 - Name: Drosophila melanogaster Taxon: 7227

-# Testing and further configuration.
+# Testing and further configuration

 Open the modified index.html page in a web browser.
 This page will display an instance of the phenogrid, as configured above.
 Additional